-Senator John McCain: Who is the Republican elder statesman? - BBC News
+Who is Senator John McCain?

 He called the Trump administration's decision not to prioritise ending the Syrian civil war "another disgraceful chapter in American history".

-As news emerged of his cancer diagnosis, the senator's office said he was "in good spirits as he continues to recover at home with his family".
+As reports emerged of his cancer diagnosis in summer 2017, the senator's office said he was "in good spirits as he continues to recover at home with his family".

-His family reacted with "shock" to the news, his 32-year-old daughter Meghan said.

-"It won't surprise you to learn that in all of this, the one of us who is most confident and calm is my father," she said on Twitter.
+But news a year later that he had discontinued medical treatment suggested the old granite-faced warrior had lost his last battle, and left the political world in mourning.